Joe Biden heading to SC next week to campaign for James Smith

-Former Vice President Joe Biden will return to South Carolina on Wednesday to campaign with James Smith, Democratic nominee for governor, sources close to the Smith campaign confirmed on Saturday.
+Former Vice President Joe Biden will return to South Carolina on Wednesday to campaign for James Smith, Democratic nominee for governor, a source close to the Smith campaign confirmed on Saturday.

-Biden will participate in a fundraiser in Charleston Wednesday afternoon, the sources said.
+Biden will participate in a fundraiser in Charleston Wednesday afternoon, the source said.

 Biden — often described by Smith as a mentor — endorsed Smith, 51, early, months before the state’s June primaries.